ian-otieno/Django-Gallery/README.md

 # Django-Gallery
 This Python/Django gallery website was created on the 27/03/2022

+ ## Author
+## By **[IAN OTIENO](https://github.com/ian-otieno)**

 ## Description
  This is a django gallery application where users can upload their photos and store according to different locations taken and different category

- ## Author
+## Live Demo
-## By **[IAN OTIENO](https://github.com/ian-otieno)**
+Click on the link below to view the site;https://iainogallery.herokuapp.com/

 ## User Stories
 These are the behaviours/features that the application implements for use by a user and writer.